 - River locust (2yo seedlings coming Fall 2022)

 - American persimmon (1yo seedlings Fall 2022)

-- Willows (various stages of propagation)
+- Willows (various stages of propagation with increasing supply)

 - Black Willow (Salix nigra)

 - Black Curly Willow (Salix matsudana ‘Totuosa’) – $8